Guptasatyambt/RecruitMantra_Backend/README.md

-# Intern View API
+# RecruitMantra API

-Backend REST API for the Intern View interview preparation platform.
+Backend REST API for the RecruitMantra interview preparation platform.
 This repository provides the server-side implementation for user registration, interview sessions, college and company management, job openings, feedback, and resume/career application workflows.

 ## Built With